Canadiens 2, Maple Leafs 1

 MTL – Goaltenders: Ken Dryden, Michel Larocque.
 Defence: Rick Chartraw, Brian Engblom, Guy Lapointe, Larry Robinson, Serge Savard.
 Forwards: Bob Gainey, Réjean Houle, Doug Jarvis, Guy Lafleur, Yvon Lambert, Jacques Lemaire, Pierre Mondou, Mark Napier, Doug Risebrough, Steve Shutt, Mario Tremblay.

 TOR – Goaltenders: Pierre Hamel, Paul Harrison.
 Defence: Dave Burrows, Dave Hutchison, Joel Quenneville, Borje Salming, Ian Turnbull.
-Forwards: John Anderson, Pat Boutette, Jerry Butler, Ron Ellis, Jimmy Jones, Dan Maloney, Lanny McDonald, Walt McKechnie, Garry Monahan, Lorne Stamler, Darryl Sittler (C), Tiger Williams.
+Forwards: John Anderson, Pat Boutette, Jerry Butler, Ron Ellis, Jimmy Jones, Dan Maloney, Lanny McDonald, Walt McKechnie, Garry Monahan, Lorne Stamler, Darryl Sittler (C), Dave Williams.

 MTL – 43-11-8 (.758)